Fazendaaa/raccoon/README.md

 * 30 requisitions for minute;
 * 1200 logs each requisition or the difference between then.

 The application must update the data each minute, assuming the already consumed data.
-As discussed with the recruiter, I've decided the use the machine time to run the instead of the minute from the starting process point.
+As discussed with the recruiter, I've decided the running time from the app as the starting point for the requests.

 #### Data
 _Host_ and _authorization_ are being inserted in the request header through a __.env__ file as the following format: